 4. Your own biological clock will actually tick.
-While I am not up for children and marriage, etc. yet, I have found myself wondering if I’d be ready for that in time (Ladies, you will understand this no matter how much you think you won’t).
+While I am not up for children and marriage, etc. yet, I have found myself wondering if I’d be ready for that in time (Ladies who eventually want children, you will understand this no matter how much you think you won’t).

 5. Friends are more worried about not being in long term relationships than when you are next getting drunk.
 Friends panic about turning 30, making them panic at 27, making you worry you are missing something!

 6. You say things like ‘I’m getting old now’.
 Truth is, you bloody well are not getting old.
 You are just no longer a twat who likes to wreck your body with alcohol and staying out late as you likely have a boring job to get to tomorrow.

 7. You reminisce about the good old days.
 As if they are no more.
 Here’s something inspiring though: you probably have many more good old days ahead.
 When you are 50, these will be the good old days.
 That’s what I’m telling myself!

 8. You’ll wonder if you should start using anti-wrinkle and anti-aging products.
 Is it good to start straight away?
 I still don’t know!

 9. Your job will not just be a way of making money for the things you want now, but a way of getting you towards your ideal future.
 That scary word: future.
 I don’t know what it holds, but I must try to prepare!

 10. Your friends will drift.
 Maybe not all of them, but many that you thought never would.
 You’ll speak less, you’ll be more fed up of the way they are with you. which brings me to my next point…

 11. You know who you like and stop being bothered with the rest.
 This is the age where I found myself increasingly frustrated with people’s attitudes and views, and the way they composed themselves.